 Located in Oakland County, the second largest of 83 counties in the State of Michigan, it is at the center of the Michigan’s most prosperous region, and the heart of its economic activity.
 Located 30 miles north of Detroit, Oakland University is classified as a doctoral research university by the Carnegie Foundation for the Advancement of Teaching.
 Students, faculty and alumni embrace and take advantage of many opportunities, which makes for a compelling component of the overarching Oakland University story.

-Oakland University integrates the qualities of a national university with the character of dynamic Southeast Michigan communities.
+Oakland University is a national university classified as a Doctoral University with the character of dynamic Southeast Michigan communities.
 It delivers a broad range of arts and science majors, professional schools, and graduate programs –providing students with the ability to engage in intellectual development while pursuing other aspects of their lives, preparing them for the challenges of a contemporary workplace in an ever-changing global environment.

 Alumni, students, faculty and staff are vital members of society, contributing intellectual excellence, scientific innovation, cultural vibrancy and an industrial spirit – all in an accessible setting on the grounds of the historic Meadow Brook estate.
 An ethos of hard work, in combination with the educational product Oakland University delivers results in graduates who are better prepared than their peers; ready to contribute and compete right away.

-Established in 1957, the University has grown to accommodate total student enrollment of 20,169.
+Established in 1957, the University has grown to accommodate total student enrollment of over 20,000.
 Oakland has experienced a nearly 32 percent increase in enrollment since 2000.
-With more than 130 bachelor's degree programs and more than 120 graduate degree and certificate programs, Oakland is dedicated to delivering a distinctive undergraduate experience rooted in a strong liberal arts tradition.
+With more than 130 bachelor's degree programs and more than 135 graduate degree and certificate programs, Oakland is dedicated to delivering a distinctive undergraduate experience rooted in a strong liberal arts tradition.
 The University also is committed to delivering strong and distinctive graduate programs that nurture academic excellence through student engagement, research and scholarship.